Federal Budget Delivers More Active Transport Funding

 As the Active Transport Fund is based on a dollar matching contribution from State and/or local governments, it effectively means a $1 billion public sector investment in active transport infrastructure for the nation over the coming decade.
 The Federal Infrastructure and Transport Minister Catherine King has ‘front-loaded’ the program to maximise its impact in the first three years, with $234.3m allocated from 2026-27 to 2028-29 (Source: Budget Paper No.3 Infrastructure Part 2 – Payments for Specific Purposes).

-We will continue to advocate to the Tasmanian Government for a reinstatement of the Tasmanian Active Transport Fund, to ensure our state doesn’t miss out on this significant opportunity.
+We will continue to advocate to the Tasmanian Government for a reinstatement of the Tasmanian Active Transport Fund, to ensure our state is able to make the most of this significant opportunity.